orbitmines/archive/projects/_unprocessed/Incoherent Tangents (2022-2024).md

 ---

-Is the spacial universe even 3-dimensional?
-Might as well be effectively 3-dimensional, but if what one characterizes as mass curves it, isn't that a spacial alteration and not necessarily 3-dimensional?
-Or am I missing something here.

----

 cosmology. ; Would be interesting to try and see if there's a torus like shape of the universe? - a bssis of inquiry from ignorance

 ---